-At the time of the issuance of the Notes and initial acquisition of the Lease Assets, the Company also issued a Subordinated Loan to the Originator.
+At the time of the issuance of the Notes and initial acquisition of the Lease Assets, the Originator also provided a Subordinated Loan to the Company.
 Under the Transaction documentation, the proceeds from the Subordinated Loan were used as a credit enhancement and partly deposited in the Company's bank accounts and partly for the acquisition of the Lease Assets.
 Interest payable on the Subordinated Loan amounts to 2.00% per annum and the Subordinated Loan matures after the full settlement of all classes of Notes.
+Due to the redemption of the Subordinated Loan in February 2023, the Subordinated Loan has been classified as a current liability in 2022 compared to a non-current liability in 2021.